MicrosoftDocs/windowsserverdocs/WindowsServerDocs/manage/windows-admin-center/azure/manage-vm.md

 ---
 # Use Windows Admin Center in the Azure portal to manage a Windows Server VM

 You can now use Windows Admin Center (preview) in the Azure portal to manage the Windows Server operating system inside an Azure VM.
-Manage operating system functions from the Azure portal as well as work with files in the VM without using Remote Desktop or PowerShell.
+You can manage operating system functions and work with files in the VM—without using Remote Desktop or PowerShell.

 This article provides an overview of the functionality provided, requirements, and how to install Windows Admin Center and use it to manage a single VM.
 It also answers frequently asked questions, and provides a list of known issues and tips for troubleshooting in case something doesn't work.